 One type is service animals, and while those animals used to be a unique sight, more people than ever are using dogs plus other kinds of animals for a wide variety of problems, ranging from physical disabilities to mental health issues.
 With increased support animals in public areas than ever before seen, the chance that an animal can bite or injure someone increases.
 It might also be a higher possibility with a relatively new type of service animal, known today as ’emotional support animals.’

-Compared to service animals which are professionally trained to do a task to assist a person with a known disability, emotional support animals don’t need to have any training at all.
+Compared to service animals that are professionally trained to do a task to assist a person with a known disability, emotional support animals don’t need to have any training at all.
 Rather, their job is to give ’emotional comfort’ to their owners.
 Because they are allowed in many public places and aren’t obligated to have specialized training, the possibilities that an emotional support animal will hurt another person are more significant than of a service animal.

 Arash Khorsandi and his skilled team at Arash Law support the rights of people with disabilities that receive help and comfort from animals.
 Still, if a dog or other support-animal hasn’t been appropriately trained and hurts another person, the owner of the animal should be held liable.
 We have over a decade of unrivaled experience handling all types of injury cases, including dog bite claims resulting in top-dollar settlements.

 What to Do After a Dog Bite Injury in California?